LIPSASHARMA/kickstarter-analysis/Written_Report_Template_README.md

 The failed shows gradually increased and then declined between July to September.
 Its the summer season and people prefer to go out so failed shows reduced.

 ### Analysis of Outcomes Based on Goals
-The success and failed messages are inversely related.
+The success and failed shows are inversely related.
 Whenever success outcome increases, failed outcome decreases and vice versa.

 ### Challenges and Difficulties Encountered